sstadick/nython/README.md

 Todo - but basically just add `ext_modules = nythonize(nimbase, [{"name": "adder", "path": "ponim/adder.nim"}])` to your setup call

+## Acknowledgements

+nimpy: this is an amazing project that 'just works' and makes working with Nim and Python easy. nython is just the last 5% in getting the packaging to work. nimpy is the fir 95% of the work.

 ## Development

 ### Goals